codepr/webcrawler-from-scratch/README.md

 and correlate their contents with the input string?

 We'll try to answer some of these questions by building a simplified version of the main component that power every search engine at his simplest: a web crawler.
-We won't cover all sofistications and fine algorithms of ranking at the core of the google engine, they're the result of years of research and improvements and it would require a book on its own just to scratch the surface on those topics.
+We won't cover all sofistications and ranking algorithms at the core of the google engine, they're the result of years of research and improvements and it would require a book on its own just to scratch the surface on those topics.

 This will be a tutorial on how to build something akin to a raw search engine starting from its inner-most component and extending it by adding features